neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. code-block:: yaml

-	FLOW3:
+	Flow:
 	  security:
 	    enable:
 		  TRUE

-If set to "yes", which is the default, the security framework engages with FLOW3 by vowing in two AOP advices into the MVC dispatcher and another two into the persistence layer classes.
+If set to "yes", which is the default, the security framework engages with TYPO3 Flow by vowing in two AOP advices into the MVC dispatcher and another two into the persistence layer classes.